Detecting Out-of-Distribution Through the Lens of Neural Collapse: Implementation Details

 \subsection{CIFAR-10}

-\textbf{ResNet-18 w/ Cross Entropy Loss} For experiments on CIFAR-10 Benchmark presented in Fig.~\ref{fig:score_demo}\textit{Left, Middle} and Table~\ref{tab:main}, we evaluate on a CIFAR-10 classifier of ResNet-18 backbone trained with cross-entropy loss.
+\textbf{ResNet-18} For visualization in Fig.~\ref{fig:demo-score}\textit{Left, Middle}, we use a CIFAR-10 classifier of ResNet-18 backbone trained with cross-entropy loss.
 The classifier is trained for 100 epochs, with the initial learning rate 0.1 decaying to 0.01, 0.001, and 0.0001 at epochs 50, 75, and 90 respectively.

-\textbf{ResNet-18 w/ Contrastive Loss} For Table~\ref{tab:supcon}, we experiment with a CIFAR-10 classifier of the ResNet-18 backbone trained with supcon loss.
-Following \cite{khosla2020supervised}, the model is trained for 500 epochs with batch size 1034.
-The temperature is set to 0.1.
-The cosine learning rate starts at 0.5 \cite{loshchilov2016sgdr}is used.
+For experiments in Table~\ref{tab:main}, we use the pre-trained model provided by the OpenOOD benchmark.
+And we refer readers to \cite{zhang2023openood} for their training recipe.